About

 I redesigned the Boyd logomark with custom script and visual refinements to enhance legibility and modern appeal, while updating the broader logo system to feel more cohesive across all subsidiaries.
 New brand and photography guidelines were created to ensure consistency across marketing and sales materials—helping internal teams deliver a unified, elevated user experience.

-Currently, I'm leading the UX/UI design of Boyd's new website (launching Q4 2025), which will bring this new visual identity to life across digital platforms.
-The UX strategy prioritizes clarity, efficiency, and accessibility—key values for medical professionals—while presenting Boyd Industries as a modern leader in healthcare equipment.
-Every interaction was designed with user research and accessibility standards in mind, creating intuitive pathways for product discovery and information access.
+I also led the UX/UI design and development of Boyd's new website, which will help launch the new visual identity across digital platforms.
+The UX strategy prioritizes clarity, efficiency, and accessibility and helps present Boyd Industries as a modern leader in healthcare equipment.

 Procreate, 2024.